openplacos/openplacos/README.md

 - /temperature/raw: /arduino/Analog0
 ```

 */home/wall/temperature* is an export object we already declared.
-It is plugged on */temperature* component on its "temperature" pin.
-The *raw* pin of /temperature component is plugged on *Analog0* of arduino component.
+It is plugged on */temperature* component on its *temperature* pin.
+The *raw* pin of /temperature component is plugged on *Analog0* of */arduino* component.

 With this example, we have construct a config for a system that has a temperature sensor plugged on an arduino board.